frankydedo/buonAPPetito/README.md

 buonAPPetito is a flutter app in which the user can store its favourite recipes in order to retrive them whenever he wants.
-Several fanctions are available, like:
+Several functions are available, like:

   - suggested recipes;
   - recently added;